icy/dusybox/README.md

 - [ ] Do not work inside `screen`.
 Work-around: `TERM=tmux dzwatch`.
       See also https://github.com/D-Programming-Deimos/ncurses/issues/35.
+- [ ] Support `-i` to work with case-insensitive regular expression
 - [x] Redirect output from `stderr` (This works out-of-the-box)
 - [x] Print time information of the last interaction
 - [x] Print basic information about input command and iterator number.